zhanziyang/vue-croppa/README.md

 - default: `false`

 #### disable-click-to-choose
-Disables the default "click to choose file" user interaction.
+Disables the default "click to Choose an image" user interaction.
 You can instead open the file chooser window programmatically by invoking `chooseFile()` method.
 - type: `boolean`
 - default: `false`